 We hold investments in equity and debt securities in both our qualified defined benefit pension plans and a rabbi trust for our nonqualified defined benefit pension plan.
-We estimate total required contributions to our pension plans in 2018 of approximately \$12.0 million, primarily for our international plans.
+We estimate total required contributions to our pension plans in 2018 of approximately \$14.0 million.
 In 2017, we contributed \$18.7 million to our pension plans.
 Future increases or decreases in pension liabilities and required cash contributions are highly dependent on changes in interest rates and the actual return on plan assets.